-21
+Figure 21

-Figure _: joint angles and velocities for indication gesture.

 In the figures above one can see the difference between a low velocity gesture (boredom) and a high velocity gesture (Indication).
 With each different colored line representing a different joint of the robot.
 After looking at the experiment results the participants rated the high velocity gestures as being far more displaceable compared to the low velocities gestures.
 The high velocities gestures also appeared to be more energetic with the participants rating them high on the arousal scale.
 This these results seemed to conform to the original postulate that that faster gestures are more uncomfortable to watch.
 It is not only high velocity gestures that are seen as uncomfortable but it is also gestures that have rapid changes in velocity and direction, jerky movements.
-These types of movements could be observed in gestures generated witch motion capture data, contrasting the manually animated gestures that have been synthetically smoothed out This however is not taking into account the noises the robot makes at high speeds which might be disturbing to the participants.
+These types of movements could be observed in gestures generated with motion capture data, contrasting the manually animated gestures that have been synthetically smoothed out This however is not taking into account the noises the robot makes at high speeds which might be disturbing to the participants.

-Introductory paragraph ~150 words

-Brief overview of findings ~700 words

-Discuss how PCA was unfortunately inconclusive, although our results would suggest that 'high speed' and 'low speed' are both factors that influence elicited valence, elicited arousal, and perceived arousal.

-Perhaps discuss how it may have been difficult for users to determine what it means for the industrial robot to be pleased/displeased (

-percieved valence)
+Conclusions & Recommendations

+We used the term Creative Robotics to generally refer to robotic systems in artistic senses or environments.
+Indeed, many interesting projects have explored the use of robots in performances such as dances or symphonies.
+In our case, we decided to focus on the fundamentals of art; that is, the potential to elicit emotion through expression.

+In many artistic expressions, there are some form of gesture or meaningful motion.
+When singing, dancing, or acting, there are implicit and explicit body languages.
+In presentations or speeches, performers commonly emphasize points with hand motions.
+As stated previously, we designed this experiment to analyze the kinematic quantities of these motions in gesture analysis.

+Our findings overall were decidedly less significant than we had hoped.
+However, with this experiment we hoped to define methodologies to more effectively experiment in creative robotics.
+That said, a number of interesting correlations were shown between quantities like TSR and comfort zone, as well as those in the preliminary survey results.

+With smaller sample sizes and limited time to execute our experiment, our conclusions are primarily focused on improving the experiment methodology and data collection methods.

+After the preliminary survey and the final experiment, we received a lot of comments and feedback about our execution of certain things, including question phrasing and lab setup.
+One student asked if we had considered where observers were standing, indicating that each respondent to the questionnaire had a different view of the displayed gesture.
+This issue was something we had considered but unfortunately did not have time to integrate into the experiment.
+Another student, upon receiving our debriefing document, voiced their opinion on our hypotheses, stating their unease with higher-velocity and larger-TSR gestures, while identifying smaller, slower gestures as relaxed and even “cute”.

+Future Works:

+A future experiment could improve upon this experiment in at least three ways.
+As mentioned before with fifteen subjects standing around the robot not all subjects were facing the front of the robot which was the area the gestures were designed to be viewed from.
+Another way in which future works could improve upon this experiment is by having more subjects participate in the experiment.
+The third way in which a future experiment could improve upon this experiment is by have a single method of gesture creation.